tidesdb/tidesdb/doc/06-appendix/error-codes.md

 holds that family. `tidesdb_flush_memtable`, and `tidesdb_checkpoint` through it, report it for a related but distinct reason: the immutable queue had not drained when their bounded wait expired, which says flush is behind rather than that anything holds a family.
-This is the ordinary case, and returning immediately is deliberate: these calls never park you behind a compaction that could run for minutes.
-Retry later, or don't; the work you asked for is in many cases already happening.
+This is the ordinary case. `tidesdb_compact`, `tidesdb_compact_range`, `tidesdb_cf_update_runtime_config` and `tidesdb_backup` report it **immediately** rather than park you behind a compaction that could run for minutes. `tidesdb_rename_column_family` and `tidesdb_clone_column_family` differ: they wait out a bounded quiesce window — a minute — and report locked only if the family was still held at the end of it, because both have to reach a moment when nothing else is working on the family.
+Either way, retry later, or don't; the work you asked for is in many cases already happening.

 **From a read or a scan** it is rare.
 Transient pressure — a memtable rotating out from under a